Alessandra Mussolini: Early and personal life

 Her husband was one of the accused scheduled to appear in court for a child prostitution trial in 2015.
-In 2013, around 50 men—among them celebrities, professionals, priests, journalists and politicians—were accused of paying two teenage girls, aged 14 and 15, for sexual services in Rome.
+In 2013, Floriani was one of around 50 men—among them celebrities, professionals, priests, journalists and politicians—who were accused of paying two teenage girls, aged 14 and 15, for sexual services in Rome.
+Wiretaps revealed he was one of the clients who contacted the girls most often.
+In 2015, Floriani pled guilty to soliciting the services of an underage prostitute, and received a one-year suspended sentence.

 She is first cousin once-removed to Caio Giulio Cesare Mussolini, Benito Mussolini's great-grandson, who ran for the Fratelli d’Italia party in the 2019 European Parliament election.
 She considers herself Roman Catholic, although she does not attend Mass regularly.

 In 2001, Mussolini was involved in an altercation while filming for a Porta a Porta talk show episode on sexual harassment.
 She was verbally accosted by Katia Bellillo, then Minister for Equal Opportunities, who got up and approached Mussolini.
 In response Mussolini verbally and physically attacked Bellillo, calling her an "ugly communist" who should "go and live in Cuba."

-She has been a painter since 2014 and her first "mostra personale" was held during 2015 in Rome.
+She has been a painter since 2014 and her first solo exhibition was held during 2015 in Rome.

 Entertainment career

 Mussolini was taken under the wing of her aunt Sophia Loren for a while and started a career as an actress in the Italian film industry during the 1970s.
 A Special Day (1977), in which she had a minor role as "Maria Luisa," won an American Golden Globe Award for Best Foreign Language Film and was nominated for an Academy Award for Best Foreign Language Film.

-During 1982, Mussolini released a pop music album of romantic songs under the title Amore on Alfa Records; the album was released only in Japan and has since become something of a collectors item.
+During 1982, Mussolini released a pop music album of romantic songs under the title Amore on Alfa Records; the album was released only in Japan and has since become something of a collector's item.

 Mussolini also appeared as a glamour model, including on the cover of two European editions of Playboy, in Italy (August 1983) and Germany (November 1983).
 "When you are an actress, you are dealing with the body.
 Every actress does topless and stuff like this; you have to," she has said.

 Mussolini continued as an actress into the 1980s.
 Some of the films she featured in were made for Italian television.
 However, she still acted in standard cinematic films, such as The Assisi Underground in which she played a nun; the movie focused on the Roman Catholic Church rescuing Italian Jews from the Nazis in 1943.
 She starred in her final film in 1990 and then left the film industry to continue studying after a producer asked her to change her name.